 Reinforcing Activity consists of the written, clinical and oral exam at the end of the course.

-You will alsobe asked to fill the form asking you to reflect on your learning and explain how this new knowledge and skills will change the way you practice in the future.
+They will also reflect on their learning and explain how this new knowledge and skills will change the way they practice in the future.